chandanhpcic/docs/source/manual/users.rst

 -------------
-Besides authenticating, user authorization to access parts of the configuration can also be setup with an external server, but in order to grant the appropriate privileges to the users they need to exist in OPNsense's local user manager.
+Besides authenticating, user authorization to access parts of the configuration can also be setup with an external server, but in order to grant the appropriate privileges to the users they need to exist in Reticen8's local user manager.
 This way one can validate a user against its externally stored password and have a fine grained control over the configuration pages that user may access.